Description

 - Do not overextend: Extending beyond the marked limits may damage the poles.

-- Avoid improper use: Use only for trail running, hiking or trekking to prevent breakage.
+- Avoid improper use: Use only for hiking, trekking, trail Running, mountaineering to prevent breakage.

 How to Use?